Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 Oktober 2024 22.26.32 UTC
+- WIB: Selasa, 8 Oktober 2024 23.31.59 UTC
-- WITA: Selasa, 8 Oktober 2024 23.26.32 UTC
+- WITA: Rabu, 9 Oktober 2024 00.31.59 UTC
-- WIT: Rabu, 9 Oktober 2024 00.26.32 UTC
+- WIT: Rabu, 9 Oktober 2024 01.31.59 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: nature
+Kategori: technology